erwbgy/puppet-tomcat/README.md

 *title*: The user the Tomcat instance runs as

-*basedir*: The parent directory of all user instance directories.
-Default:
+*basedir*: The base installation directory.
+Default: '/opt/tomcat'
-'/home' and files will be created under '/home/$user'

 *bind_address*: The IP address listen sockets are bound to.
 Default: $::fqdn